Bright Futures - We Know Your Name Not Your Story

 VicHealth’s Bright Futures for Young Victorians Challenge provides support for projects which promote community and young people's (12–25 years old) resilience, social connection and mental wellbeing and as part of the initiative, Indigo Shire received funding to participate in the program “We Know Your Name But Not Your Story.”
 (WKYNNYS)

-The program was founded in the Corangamite Shire in 2016.
+The program was originally founded in the Corangamite Shire in 2016.
 After a survey of 330 young people it was identified that there was a large number of young people feeling a disconnection from community life.
 “Names of people within the community are often familiar, but there is little known of their back story” was one of the responses they received.
 Indigo Shire recognised the value of this program and successfully applied for a grant to implement the program throughout Indigo Shire.

 The key outcomes of this program include: